hermannhueck/MusicService/README.md

 The MusicService is a case study for Scala, Akka and Play.

-The "Services" subdirectory contains different implementations of the MusicService.
+The "Services" subdirectory contains different implementations of the MusicService web service.
 Currently there is only one implementation written with Play in Scala.
+But I've some ideas for future implementations.

+- RESTful Web Service implementation with Play in Scala (implemented)
+- RESTful Web service implementation with Akka-HTTP in Scala (not yet implemented)

-The "Clients" subdirectory contains different implementions of MusicService clients Currently there is none.
+The "Clients" subdirectory shall contain different implementions of MusicService REST clients.
+Currently there is none.
+But I've some ideas for future client implementations.

+- Web App in Play using the web service client library of Play
+- Web App in Play using the web service client library of Akka-HTTP
+- Web App in Play using Retrofit (with RxScala) as web service client library
+- Single Page Web App in HTML5, CSS and JavaScript accessing the web service in JavaScript
+- Android App using Retrofit (with RxJava) as web service client library

 Work is in progress.
 I'll add more projects depending on the time I can spare to implement them.
 No promises.
 No time lines.
 This is just a fun job.